BigAnteater/KVM-GPU-Passthrough/README.md

 ### Activating windows

-use this lmao, like the name; just scroll down the KMS Activiator and download 7zip, follow the directions.
+use this just scroll down the KMS Activiator and download 7zip, follow the directions.

 https://rentry.co/windows_for_retards